bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 # How Linux Routes Packets

 This post covers the technical details of packet routing in Linux.
 Linux has mechanisms in place to route packets using basic, "destination" based routing, and advanced or policy-based routing.
-Part of the motivation for this deepdive was the observation and subsequently exploited vulnerability by one of my buddies, William Tolley.
+Part of the motivation for this deepdive was the observation and subsequently exploited vulnerability by my buddies, [William Tolley](https://williamtolley.com/), Beau Kujath, and [Jedidiah R Crandall](https://jedcrandall.github.io/).
 He found that when a VPN is running on Android, an attacker can spoof packets to the tun interface that match an existing connection and that the Android device, more specifically, the process with the connection, will respond.
 This went on to become known as the blind in/on-path attack, this one being the socalled client-side attack.

 Part of the reason this is concerning is because in theory, the Android device should not respond to such packets.
 Why is that?
 Because the tun interface